andela-ijubril/bucketlist-api/README.md

 Bucketlist Api
 ===============

-This repository contains a working bucketlistApi written in Flask
+This repository contains a working bucketlistApi written in Flask.

 Requirements
 ------------